InnovationRJI/projects/README.md

 # projects
-RJI Innovation Tools, Playbooks, and experiments
+RJI Innovation

-A home for fellowship projects, partnership projects and other projects
+A home for projects, partnerships, tools and platforms